Wildlander-mod/Support/Docs/ModdingUltSky.md

 Bathtubs Basins and Beyond - Wash up!
 Adds usable bathtubs, basins, towels and more, using the Campfire framework and optionally Bathing in Skyrim. https://www.nexusmods.com/skyrim/mods/102654 (grab both Bathing in Skyrim version & Ultimate Skyrim Patch ) Should be loaded after UltimateSkyrim.esp on the right pane

 Requiem - Noxcrab's Tweaks  https://www.nexusmods.com/skyrim/mods/78134
-Should all be loaded after UltimateSkyrim.esp on the right pane Toggle Enchantment - lets you turn on/off your weapon's enchantment when you don't want to waste the charge.
+- Should all be loaded after UltimateSkyrim.esp on the right pane
+- Toggle Enchantment - lets you turn on/off your weapon's enchantment when you don't want to waste the charge.
-Enemy Regeneration Tweak - Regeneration of mid-level enemies (Trolls and Spriggans) are simply reduced, and boss enemies (Dragonpriests and Enchanted Spheres) are rebalanced in a way that they are more interesting challenges instead of dps/powergame limiter.
+- Enemy Regeneration Tweak - Regeneration of mid-level enemies (Trolls and Spriggans) are simply reduced, and boss enemies (Dragonpriests and Enchanted Spheres) are rebalanced in a way that they are more interesting challenges instead of dps/powergame limiter.
 (Make sure you grab V3.1 from the old files)
-Requiem - Faster Crossbows - Makes Crossbows faster, but instead increase the stamina cost a bit.
+- Requiem - Faster Crossbows - Makes Crossbows faster, but instead increase the stamina cost a bit.
-Requiem - Enchantment Tweaks - Fortify Magicka Regen magnitude changed : 25 -> 35 Fortify Health Regen and Magic Resist placable on head equips.
+- Requiem - Enchantment Tweaks - Fortify Magicka Regen magnitude changed : 25 -> 35 Fortify Health Regen and Magic Resist placable on head equips.
-Automaton Resistance Tweak - Automatons (including the Forgemaster) will be weaker to Frost as much as they are to Shock.
+- Automaton Resistance Tweak - Automatons (including the Forgemaster) will be weaker to Frost as much as they are to Shock.

-PhinTweaks - Requiem and Ultimate Skyrim Tweaks. https://www.nexusmods.com/skyrim/mods/102978?tab=files Should all be loaded after UltimateSkyrim.esp on the right pane Toggleable Aetherium Helmet Night Vision - Changes the Aetherium Helmet's constant Night Vision into a toggleable power.
+PhinTweaks - Requiem and Ultimate Skyrim Tweaks. https://www.nexusmods.com/skyrim/mods/102978?tab=files
+- Should all be loaded after UltimateSkyrim.esp on the right pane
+- Toggleable Aetherium Helmet Night Vision - Changes the Aetherium Helmet's constant Night Vision into a toggleable power.
 Power is added on equip, and removed on unequip.
-UltSky - Armor Resistances Fix - Known issue patch for 4.0.7 UltSky - Inn Prices Fix  - Known issue patch for 4.0.7 Wet and Cold - Non Enchantable Cloaks - Made with Ultimate Skyrim in mind.
+- UltSky - Armor Resistances Fix - Known issue patch for 4.0.7
+- UltSky - Inn Prices Fix  - Known issue patch for 4.0.7
+- Wet and Cold - Non Enchantable Cloaks - Made with Ultimate Skyrim in mind.
 Can be used with Requiem no problem (technically only requires `Wet and Cold`).
 Simply adds keyword to the cloaks making them unenchantable.
 Requires W&C.

+Ultimate Skyrim - Music mods patch https://www.nexusmods.com/skyrim/mods/99822 a ultimate skyrim patch to add a whole bunch of music mods to the game